-I don’t remember ever making them at home, but I do have a rather vivid memory of baking them in home economics class.
-They were edible but quite heavy – a sure sign of over mixing the dough.
-They didn’t go to waste though – my Grandad loved a rock cake in his lunch box.
+I don’t actually remember ever making them at home, but I do have a rather vivid memory of baking them in home economics class.
+They were edible but pretty heavy – a sure sign of over mixing the dough!

 - plain flour